Tgf-beta

 This section has been translated automatically.

 • Each isoform is encoded by a separate gene on different chromosomes.
-TGF-beta is present in most cells, but in a latent form and is activated when appropriate.
-In wound healing, binding to thrombospondin released by platelets appears to be essential for activation.
+TGF-beta is present in most cells, but in latent form and may be activated.
+In wound healing, binding to thrombospondin, which is released by platelets, appears to be essential for activation.

-• By action of TGF-beta as a ligand, two types of membrane receptors (type I and type II receptors) are initially activated.
+• Two types of membrane receptors (type I and type II receptors) are initially activated by the action of TGF-beta as a ligand.
 The TGF-beta type I receptor then phosphorylates Smad proteins which, after translocation into the nucleus, specifically regulate target genes.
-In healthy human skin, the type I and II receptors could be detected in the epidermis, skin appendages and vascular cells, but only in a few fibroblasts.
-In fibroblasts of keloids, increased expression of TGF-beta 1 and TGF-beta 2 was found compared to normal fibroblasts, with unchanged expression of TGF-beta 3.
-Especially TGF-beta 1 and 2 are considered to be fibrosis-inducing cytokines and are found in inflammatory skin in circumscritical scleroderma and progressive systemic scleroderma in humans.
+In healthy human skin, the type I and II receptors could be detected in the epidermis, in skin appendages and in vascular cells, but only in a few fibroblasts.
+In fibroblasts of keloids, an increased expression of TGF-beta 1 and TGF-beta 2 was found compared to normal fibroblasts with unchanged expression of TGF-beta 3.
+TGF-beta 1 and 2 in particular are regarded as fibrosis-inducing cytokines and are found to be increased in humans in inflammatory altered skin in circumscribed scleroderma and progressive systemic scleroderma.

-• During wound healing in humans, the number of dermal fibroblasts expressing TGF-beta receptor types I and II increases compared to normal skin and decreases again as healing progresses, but not in hypertrophic scarring.
+• During wound healing in humans, the number of dermal fibroblasts expressing TGF-beta receptor type I and II increases compared to normal skin and decreases again as the healing process progresses, but not in hypertrophic scarring.

-• Since TGF-beta is a wound healing-promoting cytokine, it is perplexing that Smad 3 knockout mice exhibit markedly accelerated wound healing after injury.
+• Since TGF-beta is a wound healing-promoting cytokine, it is surprising that Smad 3 knock-out mice exhibit significantly accelerated wound healing after injury.
 The wound healing process is characterized by a release of TGF-beta from degranulating platelets that migrate into the wound area.
 TGF-beta causes a strong migration of monocytes and neutrophils into the region.
-These eliminate microorganisms and keep the wound edges clean, but also promote local inflammation through cytokine and protease release, which is not conducive to wound healing.
+These eliminate microorganisms, keep the wound edges clean, but also promote local inflammation through cytokine and protease release, which is not conducive to wound healing.

-• Fibroblasts also perform TGF-beta stimulated chemotaxis, proliferate strongly, cause wound margin contraction for better closure, and secrete matrix material such as collagen and fibronectin for tissue reconstruction.
+• Fibroblasts also perform TGF-beta stimulated chemotaxis, proliferate strongly, cause wound edge contraction for better closure and secrete matrix material such as collagen and fibronectin for tissue reconstruction.
 TGF-beta activates Smad-mediated transcription of the genes for collagen and fibronectin.
 The leukocytes and fibroblasts that have migrated into the wound area secrete TGF-beta again.
-Thus, its tissue level increases progressively and intensifies the migration until a compensatory downregulation of Smad 3 occurs.
-Only now does the activity of the described cells decrease.
-At the same time, TGF-beta levels decrease and the proliferation inhibition of keratinocytes is lifted.
-Thus, re-epithelialisation of the wound finally takes place.
+As a result, the tissue level of TGF-beta increases and intensifies the migration until a compensatory downregulation of Smad 3 occurs.
+Only now does the activity of the cells described decrease.
+At the same time, TGF-beta levels fall and the inhibition of keratinocyte proliferation is lifted.
+Finally, re-epithelialization of the wound takes place.

-• The accelerated wound healing in the absence of TGF-beta or downregulation of Smad 3 is probably due to the increased keratinocyte proliferation.
-On the other hand, the reduced monocyte infiltration, which has no negative effect in the absence of wound contamination, prevents the development of inflammation.
+• The accelerated wound healing in the absence of TGF-beta or downregulation of Smad 3 is probably due on the one hand to the increased keratinocyte proliferation.
+On the other hand, the reduced monocyte infiltration, which does not have a negative effect in the absence of wound contamination, prevents the development of inflammation.
 These two factors appear to more than compensate for the reduced matrix formation.
 The wounds of Smad-3-knock-outs heal within two days, whereas wild-type mice require an average of four to five days for this process.
-But evaluating this fact remains difficult.
-If matrix formation is underrepresented in Smad 3 deficiency, it may be at the expense of stable new tissue.
-Moreover, in the absence of immune cell immigration, defense mechanisms are inadequate in the presence of bacterial contamination.
+However, the evaluation of this fact remains difficult.
+If matrix formation is underrepresented in Smad 3 deficiency, this may be at the expense of stable new tissue.
+In addition, the defense mechanisms against bacterial contamination are inadequate without the immigration of immune cells.

-• Prospects for new drugs: The elucidation of the signaling cascades of TGF-beta as well as the knowledge of its physiological significance seem to be important for the development of new specific drugs.
-TGF agonists could be applicable in hyperproliferative skin diseases such as psoriasis, TGF antagonists in wound healing.
-Although TGF-beta is not yet available in any dosage form, its use as drug is definitely a possibility.
-The same applies for active agents which modify the TGF-beta metabolism or influence the TGF-beta signalling pathway.
-Here, substances are to be thought of which stimulate or inhibit receptors or those which modulate Smad proteins.
-The multitude of intervention possibilities at the different stages of the TGF-beta signalling cascade opens up promising perspectives in the search for new active substances.
+• Prospects for new drugs: The elucidation of the signaling cascades of TGF-beta and the knowledge of its physiological significance appear to be important for the development of new specific drugs.
+TGF agonists could be used in hyperproliferative skin diseases such as psoriasis, TGF antagonists in wound healing.
+Although TGF-beta is not yet available in any dosage form, its use as a drug is certainly a possibility.
+The same applies to active substances that modify the TGF-beta metabolism or influence the TGF-beta signaling pathway.
+This includes substances that stimulate or inhibit receptors or those that modulate Smad proteins.
+The multitude of possible interventions at the various stages of the TGF-beta signaling cascade opens up promising perspectives in the search for new active substances.

 Literature